brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v15.md

 **In this version the question has a clean answer, and a different one from before.** The fiber is supplied by spin geometry, and every shell about every worldline carries the same class:

-$$c_1 = \pm1$$
+$$c_1 = 1\quad\text{(one global orientation convention; }-1\text{ under the opposite)}$$

-independent of the body's mass, its neighbours, or any parameter. **A golf ball's shells carry exactly what Earth's shells carry.** There is no competition, no crossover radius, no dependence on what else is nearby — because the structure is a fact about the rotation group acting on a shell, not a tally of matter.
+independent of the body's mass, its neighbours, or any parameter — and **not** a sign chosen afresh on each shell. **A golf ball's shells carry exactly what Earth's shells carry.** There is no competition, no crossover radius, no dependence on what else is nearby — because the structure is a fact about the rotation group acting on a shell, not a tally of matter.

 > Earlier versions answered this with a mass-proportional winding number, $M/m_{\rm unit}$ — $2.7\times10^{25}$ for the ball and $3.6\times10^{51}$ for Earth — together with a "quantization fork" over the value of $m_{\rm unit}$ and a crossover at $0.56\,\mu$m where Earth's flux overtook the ball's. **All of that is retired** (§X.1).
 It presupposed a posited circle whose class matter was free to set; here the circle is derived and its class is fixed.